threefoldfoundation/info_threefold_pub/wiki/main/concepts/blockchain/account_metadata.md

 # Account Metadata

-Information as stored on TFGridBC in relation to a Stellar_Account.
+Information as stored on TFChain in relation to a Stellar_Account.

 It has all info required to let the consensus engine do its job.